-The service should ensure that staff are appropriately trained and receive refresher training as and when required to meet the care and support needs of people.
+The service should ensure that staff are appropriately trained and receive refresher training, as and when required, to meet the care and support needs of people.
 This should also be reflected in robust training records, so the care provider is confident that its workforce is appropriately skilled.

-This is to ensure that care and support is consistent with the Health and Social Care Standards (HSCS) which state that:

-'I have confidence in people because they are trained, competent and skilled, are able to reflect on their practice and follow their professional and organisational codes' (HSCS 3.14).
+This ensures the care and support is consistent with the Health and Social Care Standards which state: 'I have confidence in people because they are trained, competent and skilled, are able to reflect on their practice and follow their professional and organisational codes' (HSCS 3.14).

-This area for improvement was made on 12 September 2019.
+This area for improvement was made on 28 August 2019.